LunarG/gfxreconstruct/USAGE_desktop.md

   --pause-frame <N>     Pause after replaying frame number N.
   --paused              Pause after replaying the first frame (same
                         as --pause-frame 1).
+  --screenshots <N1[-N2][,...]>
+                        Generate screenshots for the specified frames.
+                        Target frames are specified as a comma separated list of frame ranges.
+A frame range can be specified as a single value, to specify a single frame, or as two hyphenated values, to specify the first and last frames to process.
+Frame ranges should be specified in ascending order and cannot overlap.
+Note that frame numbering is 1-based (i.e. the first frame is frame 1).
+                        Example: 200,301-305 will generate six screenshots.
+  --screenshot-format <format>
+                        Image file format to use for screenshot generation.
+                        Available formats are:
+                            bmp         Bitmap file format.
+This is the default format.
+  --screenshot-dir <dir>
+                        Directory to write screenshots.
+Default is the current working directory.
+  --screenshot-prefix <file-prefix>
+                        Prefix to apply to the screenshot file name.
+Default is "screenshot", producing file names similar to
+                        "screenshot_frame8049.bmp".
   --sfa                 Skip vkAllocateMemory, vkAllocateCommandBuffers, and
                         vkAllocateDescriptorSets calls that failed during
                         capture (same as --skip-failed-allocations).